OpenNebula/docs/source/installation_and_configuration/data_center_federation/usage.rst

 Sunstone
 ================================================================================

 In the upper right corner of the Sunstone page, users will see a globe icon next to the name of the Zone currently being used.
-If the user clicks on that, he or she will get a dropdown with all the Zones accessible.
+If the user clicks on that, he or she will get a dropdown with all the accessible Zones.
 Clicking on any of the Zones in the dropdown will get the user to that Zone.

 What's happening behind the scenes is that the Sunstone server you are using is redirecting its requests to the OpenNebula oned process present in the other Zone.
 In the example above, if the user clicks on **ZoneB**, Sunstone contacts the OpenNebula listening at ``http://zoneb.opennebula.front-end.server:2633/RPC2``.